 (5) A director of a co-operative who holds an office or has an interest in property whereby, whether directly or indirectly, duties or interests might be created that could conflict with the director’s duties or interests as director must, under subsection (6), declare at a meeting of the board of directors the fact and the nature, character and extent of the conflict.

-Penalty: a fine of $24 000 and imprisonment for 2 years.
+Penalty for this subsection: a fine of $24 000, or imprisonment for 2 years, or both.

 (6) A declaration required by subsection (5) in relation to holding an office or having an interest must be made by a person —